B-Bortolato/UHECR_composition/README.md

 # Learning the Composition of Ultra-High-Energy Cosmic Rays
 (https://arxiv.org/abs/2212.04760)

-[Status:
+## Status and Roadmap

+**Current Status:**
-- a simulated dataset with 26 primaries is included as a test set
+- A simulated dataset with 26 primaries is included as a test set
-- script to include detector effects is added
+- Script to include detector effects is added

-Comming soon:
+**Coming Soon:**
-- composition_inference.py script: computing moments, likelihood, sampling from posterior, most probable composition, confidence levels
+- `composition_inference.py` script: computing moments, likelihood, sampling from posterior, most probable composition, confidence levels
-- jupyter notebook with example how to use
+- Jupyter notebook with example usage
-- utilities: plots, confidence levels of moments, distance between primaries
+- Utilities: plots, confidence levels of moments, distance between primaries
-- bootstrapping with different energy spectra
+- Bootstrapping with different energy spectra
-- machine learning model with Bayesian statistics to predict primary type,
+- Machine learning model with Bayesian statistics to predict primary type
-- classification of events based on Xmax
+- Classification of events based on Xmax
-- inclusion of ground data to existing method to infer the composition,
+- Inclusion of ground data to existing method to infer the composition
-- ...]
+- ...

 This repository implements the method proposed in [this paper](https://arxiv.org/abs/2212.04760) to **infer the composition of ultra-high-energy cosmic rays (UHECRs)**.
 The method estimates the fraction of different primaries based on the longitudinal profile observables Xmax and its uncertainty dXmax.